Computational framework for monolithic coupling for thin fluid flow in contact interfaces: Computational framework

 \subsubsection{Resolution algorithm}

 Finally, a methodology for identification of local status (active contact, fluid flow, or trapped fluid) of interface elements remains to be defined.
-Before starting the computation, we construct a graph of the interface with vertices representing faces of the surface $\Gamma$.
-We consider the so-called ``4-connected'' (von Neumann) neighbourhood, according to which two faces are connected in the graph if they share an edge, see Fig.~\ref{fig:map_alg}.
+Before starting the computation, we construct a graph of the interface, where each \textit{vertex} of the graph represents a face of the surface $\Gamma$.
+Two vertices are connected by a \textit{link} in the graph if the two corresponding faces of the surface $\Gamma$ share an edge, i.e. for a regular quadrilateral surface mesh we consider the so-called ``4-connected'' (von Neumann) neighbourhood.

 At every iteration of the Newton-Raphson method we perform the following steps, summarized in~Algorithm~\ref{alg:newton}, which can be easily adjusted to one-way and two-way coupling approaches.
-We start by identifying active contact elements using the criterion presented in Subsection~\ref{ssec:contact}, i.e. a contact element is considered active if at least one of its nodes is active, see Fig.~\ref{fig:map_alg}(a).
+We start by identifying active contact elements using the criterion presented in Subsection~\ref{ssec:contact}, i.e. a contact element is considered active if at least one of its nodes is active.
+Accordingly, each face which corresponds to an active contact element is assigned the label \texttt{CONTACT}, see Fig.~\ref{fig:map_alg}(a).
 Next, in order to locate the fluid-flow domain, we perform connected-component labelling of faces which are not in active contact using the depth-first search (DFS)~\citep{shapiro1996connected}, see Fig.~\ref{fig:map_alg}(b) and~Algorithm~\ref{alg:dfs}.
 Note that this recursive procedure is started from faces which feature fixed pressure due to Dirichlet boundary conditions at least in one node.
-Once the domain for the flowing fluid is determined, we continue the connected-component labelling of remaining non-contact faces to identify separately each trapped fluid zone, the corresponding procedure is summarized in~Algorithm~\ref{alg:trapped}, see also Fig.~\ref{fig:map_alg}(c).
+Once every face in the fluid-flow domain is marked by the label \texttt{FLOW}, we continue the connected-component labelling of remaining non-contact faces to identify separately each trapped fluid zone (label \texttt{TRAP+id}, where \texttt{id} is the number of the trapped pool).
+The corresponding procedure is summarized in~Algorithm~\ref{alg:trapped}, see also Fig.~\ref{fig:map_alg}(c).